Konstantin Kalinin

 We can roughly divide these activities into:

-Data aggregation and processing
+Data Aggregation and Processing

 Our medical billing software should pull all relevant patient medical history from an EHR and other internal systems deployed at a practice.
 We can even use machine learning algorithms to interpret medical notes and learn doctors’ coding habits.